WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

 aspects of the request other than its effective request URI (Section 5.5 of
 {{?RFC7230}}).
 For example, if a publisher signs both `Content-Encoding: br` and `Content-Encoding: gzip` variants of a response, what's the impact if an attacker serves the brotli one for a request with `Accept-Encoding: gzip`?
+This is mitigated by using {{?I-D.ietf-httpbis-variants}} instead of request headers to describe how the client should run content negotiation.

 The simple form of `Signed-Headers` also prevents us from signing less than the full request URL.
 The SRI use case ({{uc-sri}}) may benefit from being able to